Pelageya: Life and career

 Pelageya's mother, Svetlana Gennadiyevna Khanova (Светлана Геннадьевна Ханова), formerly a jazz-singer, theatre director and performing arts instructor, is now a producer and art director of her daughter's band.
 Pelageya's father is unknown.
 Her last name Khanova is the surname of her mother's last husband.
 At the age of eight, Pelageya entered the musical school attached to Novosibirsk Conservatoire.
 At nine she was awarded the title "Best folk-singer of Russia in 1996" at a television contest.

 In 1997, she sang at Moscow's 850th Anniversary Pageant concert, was the sole performer at the Heads of Government of Three States Summit (Jacques Chirac, Helmut Kohl, Boris Yeltsin) and participated in KVN TV show as a member of Novosibirsk State University team.

 In July 1999, she was invited by Mstislav Rostropovich to a musical festival in France alongside Evgeny Kissin, Ravi Shankar, B.B.
 King.
 In an interview to a French newspaper Galina Vishnevskaya – Rostropovich's wife – called her then "a future of the world's opera".
 In 2000 Pelageya assembled a band under her name.

 In 2009, Pelageya was awarded the title "Best female soloist of the year" according to Nashe Radio.

 In 2015 she was awarded "Best Folk Artist" at the Russian National Music Awards.

 After the birth of her daughter, she returned to music by taking part in the anniversary concert of Nikolay Rastorguyev, the leader of the band Lyube, where she performed the song "Конь" ("Horse") in a duet with him.

+On 22 August 2025, it was announced that she had become one of the official ambassadors of Intervision 2025.